frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-designMethodology.md

   </div>
 </div>

+As previously explained, this method of top-down modeling is extremely powerful as it enables you to capture the most important dimensions all in one place.
+However, you should be careful to not over-detail master sketches.
+More information on this can be found on the [Master Sketch Best Practices](/best-practices/mastersketch-setup/) page.

+In this part, you were also introduced to the `Derived` feature.
+This feature is extremely powerful and can be used to import parts from one part studio into another to enable a references for modeling.
+However, you must be careful to not overuse this function as it can significantly slow down your part studios.

 ### Deriving Layout Sketches and Part Modeling

 Now that you have created the layout sketch, you can begin modeling the individual parts.
 The critical dimensions of the parts, such as the length of the tubes, will be driven by the layout sketch.
 This way, the tubes will automatically update with any changes in the size of the drivebase in the layout sketch.

-Start by creating a new Drivetrain folder tab.
-Then, create a new part studio called drivetrain.
+Start by creating a new folder tab called `Drivetrain`.
+Then, create a new part studio called `Drivetrain` within the folder.

 <center>**Drivetrain Part Modeling**</center>
 <!-- Slideshow container -->